blacklightpy/vaultofknowledge/Collected Knowledge/Google Widevine.md

 		- APIs for provisioning the browser media stack with DRM license required to play the content
 		- Modules
 			- Content Decryption Module (CDM)
-				- Evaluates
+				- Evaluates rules in the DRM license to ensure the content keys are handled securely
 	- Media Source Extensions (MSE)
 	- Content Protection Information Exchange Format (CPIX)
 	- SPEKE

 - Common Media Application Format (CMAF)
 - Widevine
+	- Standards used
+		- MPEG Common Encryption (CENC)
+		- W3C Encrypted Media Extensions (EME)
+		- Media Source Extensions (MSE)
+		- Dynamic Adaptive Streaming over HTTP (DASH)
+		- Apple HTTP Live Streaming (HLS)
+	- Definitions
 		- Verified Media Path (VMP)
-		- Widevine Desktop Browser CDM supports VMP
+			- In Widevine, the desktop browser CDM (EME API's module) supports VMP
 			- VMP lets you verify browser authenticity, to know it is sanctioned by Widevine
 				- All Widevine browser integrations should support VMP
 				- Linux does not have VMP

-A critical module of EME is a trusted component called the Content Decryption Module (CDM), which evaluates the rules specified in the DRM license to ensure that content keys are handled securely.
-Once the media has been decrypted by the CDM, it is essential that the browser is able to securely process the so- decrypted media.
+			- Once CDM decrypts the media, it must also be securely processed by the browser

-When the browser is combined with a native DRM client, and when video playback is about to start, content decryption occurs through a Secure Video Path (SVP), enforcing the rules of the “hardware-based DRM client.”
-When the browser is not paired with a native DRM client, the CDM is mostly using a “software-based DRM client,” such as Chrome or Firefox browsers running on desktop computers.
-In these cases, the Widevine desktop browser CDM includes support for VMP, a feature that ensures Widevine has sanctioned the browser-based media processing implementation.
-For more details, please refer to What is the difference between software-based and hardware-based security?
+			- When a browser is combined with a native DRM client, when video playback is about to start, decryption occurs through a Secure Video Path, enforcing the rules of the hardware-based DRM client.
+			- When a browser is not combined with a native DRM client, CDM uses a software-based DRM client, like what Chrome or Firefox uses.
+In these cases, the desktop browser CDM includes support for VMP.
+			- VMP ensures Widevine has sanctioned the browser's implementation of media processing.

-Over time, Google has deprecated all CDM versions that do not support VMP and today requires VMP for all browser CDM implementations to stay current with the stable Chrome releases.
-This requirement is intended to make sure that the updates are applied with support for the latest APIs.
-More recently, Google also adopted a policy of enforcing the VMP requirement, which means Widevine DRM license servers by default will issue licenses only for CDMs that support VMP.
+			- Google deprecated all CDM versions that do not support VMP to stay current with Chrome releases.

-To avoid problems for subscribers, these best practices are crucial with Widevine DRM:

-**OTT service providers** must instruct their subscribers to update their browser and related components (including CDM) to the latest version.
-This automatic update process is usually performed seamlessly for browsers on Mac OS X and Windows OS.
-However, the automatic update may not always be successful and, consequently, some subscribers are unwittingly using a Chrome browser version with a deprecated CDM without support for VMP.
-As a result, they will not be able to play Widevine DRM protected content.

-For **desktop Linux browsers** that do not support VMP, it is possible to override the default Widevine DRM license server behavior by specifying a dedicated flag and still issue a license to grant playback.
-The ExpressPlay DRM service will provide a mechanism to override the default Widevine license server if needed.
+			- Google also enforced VMP from the Widevine DRM license servers to only allow CDMs that support VMP.
+			- But Linux browsers get a free pass, by using a dedicated flag, because of Google's support.
+But this only gives up to L3 support.